Godwin's Clan - 7: Kinsman to Kings - Harold Godwinson' s Path to the Throne

 Ancestry and Predecessors:

 The son of a Sussex thegn, Wulfnoth Aethelmaerson, possibly great-grandson of the 10th Century Wessex king Aethelred I, Harold's father Godwin was born in the last decade of the 10th Century.
-Wulfnoth was rumoured to have been a grandson of King Aethelred I. Godwin Wulfnothson had been raised to the earldom of Wessex by Knut Sveinsson shortly after Knut's accession to the throne of England, despite his support of Knut's opponent Eadmund 'Ironside', son of Aethlred II.
-He had sworn support for Knut, been taken to Denmark along with other English nobles to show their mettle in putting down a rebellion and impressed his new king.
-In fact Godwin impressed the new king so much he was offered the hand of Gytha, sister of Knut's brother-in-law and senior noble Jarl Ulf Thorgilsson.
+Godwin Wulfnothson had been raised to the earldom of Wessex by Knut Sveinsson shortly after Knut's accession to the throne of England, despite his support of Knut's opponent Eadmund 'Ironside', son of Aethlred II.
+Knut admired Godwin's loyalty to Eadmund, and knew he'd have to earn Godwin's trust.
+The newly appointed earl finally swore support for Knut, and had been taken to Denmark along with other English nobles to test their mettle in putting down a rebellion.
+Godwin impressed the new king so much he was offered first the hand of one of the new king's sisters.
+The marriage would not prove long-lasting, the young woman dying soon after - possibly in childbirth - and the earl was given the hand of Gytha, sister of Knut's brother-in-law and senior noble Jarl Ulf Thorgilsson.

 Gytha first gave Godwin a son, Svein, named after Knut's father, Svein Haraldsson, nicknamed 'Forkbeard'.
 Harold followed a year or two later, with Eadgytha, Tostig, Gyrth, Gunnhild, Aelfgifu, Leofwin and Wulfnoth coming in fairly quick succession.